 On the one-month anniversary of the cyclone's landfall, WFP reaches the 1 million mark for people assisted in Mozambique.
 It's scaling up to reach 700,000 more in the coming weeks.Photo: WFP/Alexis Masciarelli

+Floodwaters start to recede, but a major outbreak of cholera has begun.
+WFP uses drones to locate high-risk areas and sends 90 additional staff members to help, including emergency coordinators, nutritionists, and logistics experts.
 Food is scarce, and prices are rising rapidly.
-Tomatoes cost 4-5 times more than they did a week ago.
-In Mozambique, WFP has delivered food assistance to 547,800 cyclone victims so far and is working to reach 1.7 million in the hardest-hit provinces.Photo: WFP/Rein Skullerud
+Tomatoes cost 4-5 times more than they did the week before.
+WFP reaches 547,800 cyclone victims with food and is working to reach 1.7 million.Photo: WFP/Rein Skullerud

-An estimated 3 million people have been affected by flooding.
-Floodwaters have formed an "inland ocean," larger than New York City, Chicago, Washington, D.C. and Boston combined.
-In response, WFP has airlifted 66 tons of high-energy biscuits to people stranded by the storm.Photo: WFP/Photolibrary
+On March 20th, Mozambique declares its first-ever state of emergency and WFP provides two MI-8 transport helicopters to support rescue and relief operations.
+By the 26th, an estimated 3 million people have been affected by flooding.
+The waters have formed an "inland ocean," larger than New York City, Chicago, Washington, D.C. and Boston combined.
+In response, WFP airlifts another 46 tons of high-energy biscuits to stranded people.Photo: WFP/Marco Frattini

 Relief Efforts Begin

-Twenty tons of food is flown into Mozambique from a WFP emergency response depot in Dubai.
-It includes high-energy biscuits and a peanut-based micro-nutrient rich paste to prevent and treat malnutrition.Photo: AP/IFRC/Denis Onyodi
+Within days, twenty tons of food is flown into Mozambique from a WFP emergency response depot in Dubai.
+It includes high-energy biscuits and a peanut-based micro-nutrient rich paste to prevent and treat malnutrition.Photo: WFP/Rein Skullerud

-The storm is officially named Tropical Cyclone Idai and makes landfall near Beira, Mozambique, with winds exceeding 105 mph.
-500,000 people across the three countries are forced from their homes.Photo: IFRC/Denis Onyodi
+The first of two storms – Tropical Cyclone Idai – makes landfall near Beira, the country’s fourth-largest city, with winds exceeding 105 mph.
+Immediately, 500,000 people across the region are forced from their homes.Photo: AP/IFRC/Denis Onyodi

 WFP is doing whatever it takes to reach people who are in desperate need of food and other lifesaving assistance.

-WFP has airdropped High-Energy Biscuits (HEBs) to isolated pockets of people stranded by the floodwaters.
+WFP airdropped High-Energy Biscuits (HEBs) to people who were stranded by the floodwaters.
 The fortified biscuits are often used in emergencies because they are nutritious, easy to transport and do not need cooking.

-As the leader of the humanitarian Logistics Cluster, WFP has deployed freight planes, specialized helicopters and all-terrain vehicles to deliver food, water, medicines, tents and humanitarian personnel to isolated areas.
+As the leader of the humanitarian Logistics Cluster, WFP deployed freight planes and specialized helicopters to deliver food, water, medicines, tents and humanitarian personnel to isolated areas.

-As leader of the emergency telecommunications for UN relief efforts, WFP experts have been working to re-establish vital networks brought down by the storm.
-These repaired communications lines can accelerate the response.
+WFP is the leader of the emergency telecommunications for UN relief efforts.
+Its experts worked to re-establish vital networks brought down by the storm and accelerate communications.

 Maria Joao is 23 years old and has three daughters.
 Before the cyclone, she and her husband caught and sold fish.
-Now her family gets a warm meal from WFP at a school shelter.
+In the aftermath, her family got warm meals from WFP at a school shelter.